lue-bird/elm-state-interface/README.md

 ## future

+  - 🧩 add many [example](https://github.com/lue-bird/elm-state-interface/tree/main/example) projects.
+Would you like to see something specific?
+Or maybe you're motivated to make one yourself 👀
-  - add audio interface similar to [`MartinSStewart/elm-audio`](https://dark.elm.dmy.fr/packages/MartinSStewart/elm-audio/latest/)
+  - 🔊 add audio interface similar to [`MartinSStewart/elm-audio`](https://dark.elm.dmy.fr/packages/MartinSStewart/elm-audio/latest/)
+  - 🔋 The we API you miss the most
-  - potentially: basic `node` APIs
+  - 🗃️ only with help: basic `node` APIs

+If you have knowledge in any of these fields on the js side, have pointers or already a basic implementation using ports, [come by](https://github.com/lue-bird/elm-state-interface/discussions/new/choose)!

 Note: The package is very much not designed to be easily extensible.
 Adding stuff _will_ force a major version bump.
 The module and interface structure is also not equipped to support multiple platforms.

-If you have knowledge in any of these fields on the js side, have pointers or already a basic implementation using ports, [come by](https://github.com/lue-bird/elm-state-interface/discussions/new/choose)!